|

 Finally, on Sunday 13th December, we departed Miami heading further south for Marathon in the Florida Keys.
 We had heard that this was a great place for boaters.
 The overnight passage of 96 miles was very smooth.
 As there was little wind, we motor-sailed and arrived off Boot Key harbour in time for the 0800 high water.
 We entered with caution and picked up a mooring ball in the vast mooring field and entered into what is an idyllic world for live-aboards.

-At Euro Symbol10 per night, which includes use of all the facilities at the marina, it is superb value.
+At 10 per night, which includes use of all the facilities at the marina, it is superb value.
 The marina manager and his wife are even hosting a free Christmas dinner for all the customers.
 It certainly will be a change from our usual Christmas in Dublin.
 There is a public transport system (unusual for rural America) and there is even a special place to keep our bikes on shore.
 We intend to really enjoy ourselves here in the warmth of the Florida sunshine-most days it is in the 80's but it is not always sweetness and light when it comes to the weather here.

 While having breakfast this am, we listened to today's forecast which warned of severe thunderstorms, water spouts and possible tornadoes in this general area.
 As there was no sign of panic among the natives, I carried on enjoying my muesli!
-We plan to stay here until the New Year and then hopefully head for Cuba (approx 200 nm away) early in January.

 It just remains for me to wish all of you who have read this log a really happy and peaceful Christmas and a more prosperous 2010.